 Finally, coming to air pollution in China, in another study by He Dongxian, an associate professor at China Agricultural University College of Water Resources and Civil Engineering, it was shown that air pollution in China causes crops to grow slower and thus require more inputs to retain normal growth.

-So now that I have adequately armed you with a solid overview of China's food safety system, its recent and ongoing improvements, along with some of its more glaring inadequacies, I would like to discuss how we as China expats can apply regulatory knowledge to make safer food and eating choices in China.
+So now I would like to discuss how we as China expats can apply regulatory knowledge to make safer food and eating choices in China.

 While there are many obvious smart choices regarding microbiological food safety, such as not eating in places that look overtly dirty, or employ what obviously appear like questionable food safety standards (choose restaurants with a neutral or happy face on their Food Safety Inspection Notification signs), I would like to address some of the more interesting options available to expats.

 1. Buy imported foods in China (Jìnkǒu shípǐn 进口食品)